condensereality/UnityCloudBuildAction/Readme.md

 ### `unity_cloud_build_project_id`

+**Required**
-**Required**  - The Unity Cloud Build project ID - As with organisation ID, find this in urls for projects in your Unity Cloud Dashboard. (expected to be a string)
+- The Unity Cloud Build project ID
+- Unity will fail if the project id has spaces in it, these should be replaced with dashes
+- `My Project` has a project id of `my-project`

 ### `unity_cloud_build_primary_target`